marcuselmgreen/pip_test/pip_test/README.md

 # Simple Colors exam project test
-This project makes use of simple_colors, that makes it possible to change the color of a text print.
+This project makes use of simple_colors to be able to change the color of a text print.

 ## Installation
 First you'll want to use a virtual enviroment.